Vertical kilometer: Races

 The Vertical Kilometer World Circuit is an annual international circuit.
 It was started in 2017 as a spin-off of Skyrunner World Series.
 The circuit consists of 17 races that are held annually from May to October.

 The Kilomètre vertical de Fully (Fully Vertical Kilometer) is one of the best-known vertical kilometer competitions.

+Other popular races are the KV Lagunc in Chiavenna and the MelaVertical in Villa di Tirano (SO), Italy.